ethannicholas/panda-old/docs/variables.md

 -----

 Variables are visible only within the block or class in which they are declared.
-Panda does not have global variables; the highest variable scope in Panda is the class.
+Panda does not have global variables; the highest scope in Panda is the class.
 It is not legal to redefine a local variable from a scope in which it is visible.

 Assigning